From SKYbrary Wiki

-An analysis of 76 approach and landing accidents and serious incidents conducted for the Flight Safety Foundation, including controlled-flight-into-terrain (CFIT) accidents, worldwide between 1984 and 1997, found that twenty-one percent involved flight crew disorientation or visual illusions, and that poor visibility was a circumstantial factor in 59 percent of the accidents and incidents.
+An analysis of 76 approach and landing accidents and serious incidents conducted for the Flight Safety Foundation (FSF), including controlled-flight-into-terrain (Controlled Flight Into Terrain (CFIT)) accidents, worldwide between 1984 and 1997, found that twenty-one percent involved flight crew disorientation or visual illusions, and that poor visibility was a circumstantial factor in 59 percent of the accidents and incidents.

 Flight Safety Foundation (FSF) Approach-and-landing Accident Reduction (ALAR) Briefing Note 5.3 — Visual Illusions points out that:

 "Visual illusions result from the absence of visual references or the alteration of visual references, which modify the pilot’s perception of his or her position (in terms of height, distance and/or intercept angle) relative to the runway threshold."
 The briefing note continues.

 "Visual illusions are most critical when transitioning from instrument meteorological conditions (Instrument Meteorological Conditions (IMC)) and instrument references to visual meteorological conditions (Visual Meteorological Conditions (VMC)) and visual references.